LearnEcommerce

 Growth Strategy: Owning the "House of Niche Marketplaces"

 2. Seller Services: The Margin Booster Etsy transformed from a fee-based marketplace into a SaaS-plus-Marketplace model.
-By offering "Etsy Ads," "Etsy Plus" (subscription tools), and "Etsy Shipping" (discounted labels), they increased their "Take Rate" from 12% to over 21% while providing measurable value to sellers.
-They monetized the *process* of selling, not just the sale.
+By offering "Etsy Ads," "Etsy Plus" (subscription tools), and "Etsy Shipping" (discounted labels), it pushed its take rate well into the high teens while providing measurable value to sellers.
+It monetized the process of selling, not just the sale — which is why FY2025 produced a ~25.5% adjusted EBITDA margin even as the core marketplace barely grew.

 Competitors